ProtoTechnical/web-homework/README.md

 ## TransactionBase
-Using the objectives and instructions as a guide, I have developed a transaction tracking software called TransactionBase.
-These are the four objectives I accomplished through development.
+This is a React application practice project.
+There are four objectives I accomplished through development:

  - Write a basic user interface that allows users to enter, edit, and remove transactions.
  - Provide a pie chart or histogram of the spend per category.